-Requirements for the course include attending lectures, two assignments and one group presentation.
-Since the course is cumulative in the sense that each lecture builds on previous ones, full attendance is required.
+Requirements for the course include attending lectures, participating in class discussions, presenting and discussing a paper, and writing a research proposal.
 You will be penalized for each absence unless you obtain my pre-approval.
-The grading of the course can be broken down to the following:
+The grading of the course can be broken down into the following:

-- Class attendance and participation (10%)
+- Class attendance and participation (20%)

-- Presentation/discussion of assigned paper (30% = 15% X 2)
+- Presentation/discussion of assigned paper (40% = 20% X 2)

-- Research proposals document 35%
+- Research proposals document (25%)

-- Research proposal presentation 25%
+- Research proposal presentation (15%)